 - 250cc Suzuki GZ250 (cruiser)

 - 225cc Yamaha XT225 (dual-sport)

 - Scooters Available (if requested at registration on a first come first basis)

-Can I ride my own motorcycle during the BRC?
+Can I ride my own motorcycle?

 Yes.
 If your motorcycle meets all of the requirements of our training motorcycles and you have the necessary insurance you may be permitted to ride your own bike.
 However this is not common and should not be expected.
 Your bike will have to meet two of the following requirements as a minimum.

 - Unladen weight of 400lbs